bawjames/UKHSA/README.md

         DATA_PROTECTION_PASSWORD=choose-a-different-strong-password
         ```

-    2. For the development profile with hot-reloading:
+    2. For the development profile with hot reloading:
         ```
         docker compose watch
         ```